wmcbrine/wmcbrine.github.io/tivo/HMO.md

 #### 4.4.1 Parameters

-Every URL submitted to the Server, and specifically all parameter names and values within every URL, must be properly escaped according to "RFC 1738, Uniform Resource Locators (URL)" referenced in section 1.3.
+Every URL submitted to the Server, and specifically all parameter names and values within every URL, must be properly escaped according to "[RFC 1738], Uniform Resource Locators (URL)" referenced in [section 1.3].

 For the sake of readability, the names and values of parameters appearing in the examples shown throughout this document have not been escaped.